anza-xyz/octane/README.md

 However, there are some risks associated with running an Octane node:

-1) SPL-to-SOL token spread.
+1) Token-to-SOL price spread.
 Octane is configured to accept specific amounts of SPL tokens for paying fixed transaction fees in SOL.
 Since the token price relative to SOL can change, Octane could end up in a state where it loses money on every transaction.
 2) Draining possibilities due to Octane software bugs.
 Octane signs user-generated transactions with fee payer's keypair after confirming a transaction transfers fee and does not try to modify fee payer's accounts.
 However, if implemented checks are insufficient due to a bug, an attacker could run transaction without paying the fee or modify fee payer's accounts.

 Follow these recommendations to minimize risks:
-1. Run Octane on a new separate keypair, not used in governance or within contracts as authority.
+1. Run Octane on a new separate keypair, not used in governance or within contracts as an authority.
 2. Set SPL token price for transactions with a premium relative to their real cost in SOL.
 3. Don't hold more SOL on the keypair than needed for 3-4 hours of spending on transaction fees for your load expectations.
 It could be as low as 0.2-1 SOL.
 4. Every hour automatically received swap tokens to SOL (Octane provides a CLI for that).
 5. Regularly check that prices and liquidity of SPL tokens allow your profitably pay for transaction fees in SOL.
 6. If your Octane node makes profit, regularly withdraw that profit to another keypair.
-7. When implementing in your backend, make sure to: X
+7. When using Octane as a library in your backend, make sure to:
+   1. Never return fee payer's signature of an unconfirmed transaction to a user.
+You must submit transaction to the network from the backend.
+   2. Implement duplicated transaction checks, limits per user and general rate limits

 ## What does Octane want?